codacy/codacy-checkstyle/src/main/resources/docs/description/AnnotationUseStyle.md

 Annotations have three element styles starting with the least verbose.

   - `ElementStyle.COMPACT_NO_ARRAY`
   - `ElementStyle.COMPACT`
   - `ElementStyle.EXPANDED`

 To not enforce an element style a `ElementStyle.IGNORE` type is provided.
 The desired style can be set through the `elementStyle` property.

 Using the `ElementStyle.EXPANDED` style is more verbose.
-The expanded version is sometimes referred to as \"named parameters\" in other languages.
+The expanded version is sometimes referred to as "named parameters" in other languages.

 Using the `ElementStyle.COMPACT` style is less verbose.
-This style can only be used when there is an element called \'value\' which is either the sole element or all other elements have default values.
+This style can only be used when there is an element called 'value' which is either the sole element or all other elements have default values.

 Using the `ElementStyle.COMPACT_NO_ARRAY` style is less verbose.
 It is similar to the `ElementStyle.COMPACT` style but single value arrays are